 — Gen. Dwight D. Eisenhower

-Today (like this year, a Tuesday in 1944), marks the 73nd anniversary of the D-Day invasion, the greatest amphibious assault the world has ever known (and hopefully will ever know).
+Today marks the 74th anniversary of the D-Day invasion, the greatest amphibious assault the world has ever known (and hopefully will ever know).
 Sadly, most of those valiant soldiers are now dead, and our country is the poorer because of it.

 The Normandy invasion was a terrible and costly effort on the part of the Allies and must have been horrendous to those who had to face the deadly onslaught of the Nazi defenders.
 I would commend Stephen Ambrose’s book, D-Day, to anyone who is interested in this monumental battle.
 Ambrose was a wonderful storyteller, which all good historians are, and meticulous in his research.
 He weaves an absolutely riveting and terrifying tale of what the first troops landing in Normandy that day faced, and anyone with a semblance of imagination who can put himself in those soldiers’ shoes is sure to wonder if he could have faced that deadly fire with the courage and resoluteness that those soldiers did.
 I am simply awe-struck by it all.